timescale/docs.timescale.com-content/faq.md

 capability in this area.

 To recap, we currently support read-only clustering via PostgreSQL streaming replication for high availability and for increasing query throughput.
-The single node scalability described two questions prior (to 500 billion rows), by elastically adding disk space (especially simple using network attached disks in cloud environments), applies to read-only clusters.
+TimescaleDB's single node scalability (to over 500 billion rows / 50TB), achieved by elastically adding disk space (especially simple using network attached disks in cloud environments), applies to these read-only clusters.

 Full, scale-out clustering (i.e., for data volumes > 500 billion rows and ingest rates > 300K row inserts / second) is in the works but will leverage the automated partitioning capabilities already available in single-node TimescaleDB today.

-If you'd like to learn more and discuss this with us further, please contact us at <hello@timescale.com>. [[Top]](#top)
+For more information, please get in touch at <hello@timescale.com>. [[Top]](#top)

 ### **What are hypertables and chunks?** <a id="hypertable-chunks"></a>
 Our [documentation][docs-architecture] describes these design elements in more depth. [[Top]](#top)